 The CDC (Center for Disease Control and Prevention) advised homeowners to get rid of ticks as quickly as possible.
 Ideally, you should eliminate them as soon as you see them.
 But how do you even know if your yard needs organic tick control?

 When ticks feed on blood, their bodies swell.
 They look like tiny corn kernels on grass.
 However, the average tick is about the size of one grain of sand.
 So, spotting these pests isn’t easy.

 Many homeowners get tick control just because they have deer in their yards.
 That’s a good strategy.
 But, an even better strategy is testing for them every spring (April).
 Here’s how you can do it –

 How to check for ticks

 - Check your pets every time they come inside from the yard.
 Run fingers through their fur to check for any bumps.

 - Use a flashlight every night to check different spots inside the yard for ticks.
 Commonly ticks can be found on tree barks, bushes, rock structures (walls), and in any area full of dense grass.

-- You can also get professional tick control services.
+- You can also get professional organic tick control services.
 These professionals perform detection techniques like tick dragging to determine if your yard has a tick problem.

-There are many effective tick protection techniques that don’t involve chemicals or tools – only household items.
+There are many effective organic tick protection techniques that don’t involve chemicals or tools – only household items.
 Some of them include -